Grain-Free Diets and Heart Disease: The Whole Truth

 - Some plant-based proteins, like pea or potato protein, can cause malabsorption and inflammatory conditions in humans24.
 While insufficient research is available to suggest the same in pets, it is certainly a reasonable theory to explore.
 More and more institutions are exploring the similarities in humans and canines12,25–27 and while some still refute the similarities, the stark similarities in types and rates of disease are unquestionable.
 Logically, these similarities are not surprising considering that by and large humans eat a highly-processed diet full of chemicals, lack exercise, overuse of medication, and live exposed to environmental toxins and pollution, just like their pets.

 Before assigning blame to a particular ingredient, set of ingredients or formulation it is prudent first to identify knowledge gaps – especially prior to establishing any causation to a particular disease.
-Further investigation into these inclusion percentages and relationship to canine health and risk factors is needed to understand
+Further investigation into these inclusion percentages and relationship to canine health and risk factors is needed to understand these relationships13.
+It is known that grains contain precursors to taurine – amino acids cysteine and methionine.
+Dogs can manufacture taurine from these amino acids, and it was always thought that taurine was not essential for canines – however individual genetics, breed, size and environmental factors may alter an individual minimum and maximum requirements for taurine and other nutrients13.

 The pet food industry switch to grains was not exactly fueled by a problem with the actual grains, or grain allergies like most believe.
 Absent from the discussion on grain-free vs. grain inclusive diets for people – and pets – is the contamination of grains with herbicides, pesticides, mycotoxins, and fertilizers.
 There are numerous peer-reviewed articles detailing the disruption many of these contaminants have on normal gut bacteria function28,29 and these are the largest reasons more animals and humans are becoming increasingly intolerant to grain and grain products.
 We’re learning that disruption of vital gut bacteria balance can have devastating effects on the health of the host30,31, including diabetes, obesity, autoimmune disease, cancers, GI issues and even DCM32.
 The contamination of grains in pet food is likely why many pets experienced improvement of various symptoms with the change from grain-inclusive to grain-free.